How to Check If Your Partner Is on Dating Sites

 If your relationship survives this episode — or if your search found nothing — use it as a starting point for a conversation about digital boundaries.
 Topics to discuss:

 - What counts as cheating in your relationship?
-(A YouGov poll found that 83% of Americans consider sending suggestive messages to someone else as cheating.)
+(A YouGov poll found that 83% of Americans consider sending suggestive messages to someone else as cheating, YouGov, 2024.)

 - Are dating app profiles acceptable if there is no messaging?